vi6jm/elin/README.md

 git clone $elin pack/local/start/elin;
 ```

-With a package manager, just install it into `&rtp` however.
-It uses
+Or install it noramlly with package manager (it uses `&rtp/plugin/startup.lua`
-`&rtp/plugin/startup.lua` to bootstrap itself.
+to bootstrap itself).

 ## Elin Module